circle nium stablecoin settlement partnership

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Regulators will examine compliance with existing money-transmitter and anti-money-laundering rules.
+Regulators will examine whether the partnership complies with existing money-transmitter and anti-money-laundering rules.

 Civil Liberties View